 A Modern Off The Grid Washing Machine- Wonderwash

 This mini non-electric Wonderwash washing machine has become very popular with campers and people living off grid.
 The Wonderwash has a low price tag, usually costing under $100.
-They operate via a hand-crank solution and can clean up to five pounds of clothes at a time.
+They operate via hand-crank and can clean up to five pounds of clothes at a time.

-If you often have multiple small loads of laundry to do, like undergarments, diapers or delicates, this is a great choice.
+If you often have multiple small loads of laundry to do, like undergarments, diapers, or delicates, this is a great choice.
 For example, you can wash about ten T-shirts in this machine at a time.
 It takes one to two minutes to complete a load.
 Also, it comes with a three-year warranty in case you have any issues.

 Whatever your situation, you can find non-electric off the grid washing machines for every need.
 With the world trending towards greener products, new and improved manual washing machines are being designed every year.
 They require less water and often don’t create as much wear on your clothes as can sometimes happen in electric washing machines.